Diverse Training Concepts logo

 A nationally recognised qualification is recognised in all states and territories.
 They are identified by the 'Nationally Recognised Training' logo.

-The Australian Quality Training Framework (AQTF) is the quality framework that guides the activities of Registered Training Organisations (RTO's).
-RTO's are audited against the standards defined in the AQTF, covering all aspects of their business from learning and assessment, to processes for recordkeeping, staff qualifications, financial processes and privacy.
+The Standards for Registered Training Organisations (RTOs) 2015 that guide the activities of Registered Training Organisations (RTOs).
+RTOs are audited against the standards covering all aspects of their business from learning and assessment, to processes for recordkeeping, staff qualifications, financial processes and privacy.

 What does 'mixed mode delivery' mean?